outscale/cluster-api-provider-outscale/docs/src/topics/config.md

 | `ipRange` | `172.19.95.128/25` | false | Net Ip range with CIDR notation
 | `clusterName` | `cluster-api` | false | Name of the cluster
 | `subregionName` | `eu-west-2a` | false | The subregionName used for vm and volume

+### controlPlaneSubnets

+List of subnet to spread controlPlane nodes

 ### Subnet